gbThreepwood/BlackStarCommunicator/README.md

 It is usefull as a low speed test instrument, but could probably also be used as the hadware interface of a simple PLC.

 The communication inteface is based on RS232C using 9600 baud 8N1.
 The communication protocol is utilizing simple ASCII commands, terminated by a carriage return (0x0D).
-This enables the use of a seral console for communication (e.g. minicom or PuTTy), however is is sometimes uefull to have a simple command line tool for usage in scipts.
+This enables the use of a serial console for communication (e.g. minicom or PuTTY), however is is sometimes usefull to have a simple command line tool for usage in scripts.

-This project goal is to implement the complete command set in Python.
+This project goal is to implement the complete command set in Python, as a command line interface and a library.

 The complete manual is available at: [http://www.mediafire.com/download/417d3ymb0tvj431/Black+Star+2308.pdf](http://www.mediafire.com/download/417d3ymb0tvj431/Black+Star+2308.pdf)